 Claims

 Insurance claiming is a complex process seeing that it has to follow many different processes and different departments within the insurance company.
 Data generated will provide information on how to optimally route claims within departments or even how to automatically complete the claim based on its severity and complexity.
-But, fraudulent claims still do form between 5%-10% of insurers claim costs.
-AI is able to reduce this by implementing the use of intelligent automation tools to reduce fraudulent payouts.
+But, fraudulent claims still do form between 5%-10% of insurers’ claim costs.
+AI can reduce this by implementing the use of intelligent automation tools to reduce fraudulent payouts.

 Data

-Data has become an important tool, not only to insurance companies, but to all companies across all industries.
-When insurance companies transform and become data driven, they would be able to provide an innovative, simplified and improved customer experience all while being able to streamline the internal processes.
+Data has become an important tool, not only to insurance companies but to all companies across all industries.
+When insurance companies transform and become data-driven, they will be able to provide an innovative, simplified, and improved customer experience all while being able to streamline the internal processes.

 The bottom line